progsysseminar15/progsys/writeups/Diaconu13.md

 could be built directly into applications.
 You would end up with a lockless datastructure which is fairly general and has a lot of sophisticated features which have to be hand rolled  today.

+### Yifan Wu

+Hekaton combines a lot of existing algorithms and tricks to build a very targeted main memory DB targeted at OLTP workload.
+It's so dense that there is not much point in summarizing...

+So questions:

+- It seems that batching multiple log records into one large I/O could interfere with the granularity of transaction durability.
+Say if trasaction A, B, C, D were commited and something went wrong between C and D, then A, B, and C are all lost as well.
+- The speed improvements do come with some restrictions, for instance, the natively compiled procedures impose quite a few restrictions (e.g. user-defined functions) which might be a backwards comptibility issue for existing systems to migrate over.

+- I'm not sure about the argument against partitioning since data needs to be split somehow, even with no itention of partitioning it cannot all live on the same machine.
+- Not sure how checkpointing works...
+I don't see how splitting the updates/inserts and deletes help with processing.
+- It would be great to discuss concerns in main memory databases in general, especially the fundamental trade-offs that the systems different against.
+Prof Pavlo from CMU made an interseting comment in his [blog post](http://www.cs.cmu.edu/~pavlo/blog/2014/06/open-problems-in-transaction-processing-part-1.html) about in-memeory database being a "mostly a solved problem from a research point-of-view".
+- In general it would be nice if DB system papers pointed out limitations of the system... (why is that not a requirement).